sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/SERVICE-LEVEL-AND-CONSISTENCY.md

     }
 }
 ```
 The `myapp` cluster has now 3 masters and no slaves.
 The remaining configuration differs from previous one for the [type](REFA:../PLUGIN-CONFIGURATION-FILE.md)=3 configuration directive, value `3` means [server side write consistency](REFA:) it always include also [server side read consistency](REFA:).
-The [memcached_wkey](REFA:../PLUGIN-CONFIGURATION-FILE.md) configuration directive use the `#USER` placeholder (one of the available [placeholders](REFA:GLOBAL-TRANSACTION-IDS.md) for consistency context key configuration), it will be replaced by the MySQL user used for the connection, the obtained string will be the key that identify the write consistency context partition in the configured memcached state store.
-For the supposed cluster example, the previous configuration, will establish one context partition for each MySQL user, writes made with a MySQL connection established with the `myuserA` user, will run concurrently only the same master, but will also possibly run concurrently on distinct master then that used for writes made with a MySQL connection established with the `myuserB` user.
+The [memcached_wkey](REFA:../PLUGIN-CONFIGURATION-FILE.md) configuration directive use the `#USER` placeholder (one of the available [placeholders](REFA:GLOBAL-TRANSACTION-IDS.md)), it will be replaced by the MySQL connection user, the obtained string will be the key that identify the write consistency context partition in the configured memcached state store.
+For the supposed cluster example, previous configuration, will establish one context partition for each MySQL user, writes made with a MySQL connection established with the `myuserA` user, will run concurrently only on the same master (same happens with writes by `myuserB`), writes belonging to `myuserA` will run concurrently with writes belonging to `myuserB` also on distinct masters.

 ### Client side read consistency
 **[Use only with MySQL < 5.7.6]**.

 In its most basic form a global transaction ID (GTID) is a counter in a table on the master.
 The counter is incremented whenever a transaction is committed on the master.
-Applications can use the a GTID to search for slaves which have already replicated identified writes.
+Applications can use a GTID to search for slaves which have already replicated identified writes.

 For MySQL version < 5.7.6 `mymysqlnd_ms` can inject SQL for every committed transaction to increment a GTID counter.
-The so created GTID is accessible by the application to identify an application write operation.
+The incremented GTID value identify an application write operation.
 This enables the plugin to deliver session read consistency service level by querying slaves which have already replicated the change.

 [Client side read consistency](REFA:) basically is the [old global transacction id injection feature](http://php.net/manual/en/mysqlnd-ms.quickstart.gtid.php) with some optimization and support for the [MySQL memcached plugin](https://dev.mysql.com/doc/refman/5.6/en/innodb-memcached-setup.html).
 This is different from memcached state store used for server side read consistency.
 In the former case all MySQL clusters nodes are also memcached capable through the MySQL memcached plugin, the [memcached_host](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive must not be specified.
 Memcached protocol will be used instead of SQL query to increment and retrive the GTID counter, in which case the [memcached_key](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive must be used instead of [fetch_last_gtid](REFA:../PLUGIN-CONFIGURATION-FILE.md) and [on_commit](REFA:../PLUGIN-CONFIGURATION-FILE.md) directives.
-For non memcached configuration follow the [original documentation instructions](http://php.net/manual/en/mysqlnd-ms.quickstart.gtid.php) except for the [check_for_gtid](REFA:../PLUGIN-CONFIGURATION-FILE.md) that is no more used by the plugin.
+For non memcached configuration follow the [original documentation instructions](http://php.net/manual/en/mysqlnd-ms.quickstart.gtid.php) except for the [check_for_gtid](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive which is no more used by the plugin.

-You can now use a MySQL memcached plugin managed db table as GTID counter table.
-The new [memcached_key](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive can be used as a replacement of [on_commit](REFA:../PLUGIN-CONFIGURATION-FILE.md) [fetch_last_gtid](REFA:../PLUGIN-CONFIGURATION-FILE.md) and [check_for_gtid](REFA:../PLUGIN-CONFIGURATION-FILE.md) SQL query directives.

 To use this feature login to the master, [install the MySQL memcached plugin](https://dev.mysql.com/doc/refman/5.6/en/innodb-memcached-setup.html) and set the [innodb_api_enable_binlog](https://dev.mysql.com/doc/refman/5.6/en/innodb-parameters.html#sysvar_innodb_api_enable_binlog) option.
 Create the transaction id table, e.g.: